prunojumah/Independent_Project_Week_12/README.md

 ## PREDICTION FOR THE LIKELIHOOD OF AN INDIVIDUAL TO CLICK AN AD

-#### {The dataset available contains data on individuals who use the internet and their corresponding information. }
+#### {The dataset available contains data on individuals who use the internet and their corresponding information.
+The main aim of this project is to determine which group of individuals are more likely to click on an add of a cryptography course offered by a Kenyan entrepreneur.
+The project is done in R.}
 #### By **{Pruno Jumah}**

-## Description
-{ This is a model that predicts a person's chance of survival using various attributes. }

 ## Setup/Installation Requirements
 * Python Editor